vagaerg/trino/plugin/trino-opa/README.md

 For more information on OPA, please refer to the Open Policy Agent [documentation](https://www.openpolicyagent.org/).

+> While every attempt will be made to keep backwards compatibility, this plugin is a recent addition
+> and as such the API may change.

 ## Configuration

 You will need to configure Trino to use the OPA plugin as its access control engine, then configure the